brianmccrory/brianmcc/books.md

 # 2005

+1. Cloud Atlas
+1. Fraud
+1. Kafka on the Shore
+1. Oracle Night
+1. The Coma
-1. Recent Reading (Japan Trip #3)			2005-12-28		Cloud Atlas, Fraud, Kafka on the Shore, Oracle Night, The Coma, The Woman in the Dunes
+1. The Woman in the Dunes
 1. David Mitchell: Number9Dream			2005-09-18
 1. Alex Garland: The Beach			2005-09-06
 1. David Mitchell: Ghostwritten			2005-09-03